abhishek-mvs/steakhouse/public/finetune/article-generation-dx.md

 ## 3. BODY STRUCTURE & SECTION BLUEPRINT

-After the YAML frontmatter, output the article body.
+The `content` field in the JSON object should contain the article body as markdown text.

 ### 3.1 H1 & TL;DR (AEO/GEO-Optimized Opening)